ksu-cs-textbooks/cis527/content/0-introduction/05-syllabus-cc510.md

 ### Late Work

 {{% notice warning %}}
-Read this late work policy very carefully!
-If you are unsure how to interpret it, please contact the instructors via Piazza.
-Not understanding the policy does not mean that it won't apply to you!
+This is an updated late work policy that takes effect for the Summer 2020 semester.
+While my original intent was to have this course completely asynchronous and self-paced, I've found that students prefer having more strict deadlines than more flexiblity, and many times they will perform better in the course when deadlines are enforced.
+Therefore, deadlines will be strictly enforced starting in Summer 2020.
 {{% /notice %}}

-Since this course is entirely online, students may work at any time and at their own pace through the modules.
-However, to keep everyone on track, there will be approximately one module due each week.
-Each graded item in the module will have a specific due date specified, and all work submitted after the due date will have its grade reduced by 50% of the total points possible on that item.
-For the purposes of recordkeeping, the time that each lab is graded interactively will be used to establish the completion time of the lab.

-However, even if a module is not submitted on time, it must still be completed before a student is allowed to begin the next module.
-So, students should take care not to get too far behind, as it may be very difficult to catch up.

-Finally, all course work must be submitted on or before the last day of the semester in which the student is enrolled in the course in order for it to be graded.
-No incompletes will be given in this course for any reason.
+Due to the asynchronous nature of this course, staying on task and keeping up with deadlines is very important.
+Therefore, all course work must be submitted, and all interactively graded materials must be graded with the instructor or GTA, on or before the posted due date to receive full credit. _For labs, it is not simply enough to contact the instructor/GTA asking to schedule a grading time before the due date; the grading itself must be completed before the due date in order to be considered "on time"._

+Any work submitted and graded after the due date is subject to a deduction of 10% of the total points possible on the assignment for each day that the assignment is late.
+For example, if an assignment is due on a Friday and is submitted the following Tuesday, it will be subject to a reduction of 40% of the total points possible, or 10% for each day it was late (Saturday, Sunday, Monday, and Tuesday in this example).

+Also, note that several labs in this class require successful completion of previous labs.
+If you are behind and choose to skip a lab assignment to catch up, you may still have to make up some or all of that work in order to complete a later lab.
+You may contact the instructor to discuss options for obtaining model solutions to previous labs if needed.

+All course work must be submitted, and all interactively graded materials must be graded with the instructor, on or before **July 31, 2020**.
+No late work will be accepted after 11:59 PM on July 31, 2020.

 If you have extenuating circumstances, please discuss them with the instructor as soon as they arise so other arrangements can be made.
-If you find that you are getting behind in the class, you are encouraged to speak to the instructor for options to make up missed work.
+If you know you have upcoming events that will prevent you from completing work in this course, you should contact the instructor ASAP and plan on working ahead before your event instead of catching up afterwards.
+If you find that you are getting behind in the class, you are encouraged to speak to the instructor for options to catch up quickly.

 ### Recommended Texts & Supplies

 Students in this course are expected to have access to a computer with virtual machine software (VMware, Virtual Box, Parallels, or other) installed and running.
 The computer should be capable of running multiple VMs simultaneously, which usually means having 8GB of RAM and a moderately powerful processor.
 Contact the instructor if you have questions or concerns.

+All K-State Computer Science students have access to free software from Microsoft and VMWare.
+More information can be found on the [K-State CS Support Website](https://support.cs.ksu.edu/CISDocs/wiki/Main_Page).

 Since this class covers such a wide range of material, no single textbook will suffice.
 Therefore, students who would like a textbook should refer to resources available on Safari Books Online.
 The [K-State Library](http://guides.lib.k-state.edu/az.php?q=Safari) has access to the entire catalog of books published on that platform, and it is a great resource for this course.